 IGMP Snooping does not seem to work either.
-Hooked up to my In-Wall is a IPTV STB.
-The IPTV streams where constantly "leaking" on the the WiFi.
+Hooked up to my In-Wall is an IPTV STB.
+The IPTV streams where constantly "leaking" on the WiFi.
 Which killed my throughput.
 I had to solve this by restricting the LAN to WLAN broadcasting from the WLAN options in the UniFi controller.
 Then override that for the couple of devices that actually needed it (Xbox, Apple-Tv's etc.).

 As mentioned this first one went into the bedroom.
-The room is 4x3m give or take, with the AP placed about 50cm in on one the wide sides.
+The room is 4x3m give or takes, with the AP placed about 50cm in on one the wide sides.
 This gives me pretty good coverage across the whole room.

 This is looking better and better (WiFi coverage map in the UniFi controller)

 As per my own advice, setting the AP to 80Mhz wide channels and medium Tx power I get around 350Mbps download speeds off this one.
 Maxing at around 400Mbps.
 It's pretty good, given my 500Mbps fiber connection but my AP-AC-LR's are more consistently getting higher speeds.